Mrhzoo/semantic-book-recommender/README.md

 Built with **Gradio** (beautiful UI), **LangChain + Chroma** (vector search), and **Docker** (containerized).

-Live demo (if deployed): https://huggingface.co/spaces/YOURUSERNAME/semantic-book-recommender
-(or Render/Fly.io link when you add it)

 ## Features
 - Natural language search: "A story about forgiveness in a small town"